Website Header (30)

 The Prints and Drawings Study Room houses our fine collection of prints, drawings and watercolours, comprising more than 1,000 works and six centuries of the draughtsman’s and printmaker’s arts.

-The study room is open to researchers and the general public by appointment only.
+The study room is open to researchers, students and the general public by appointment only.

 Images inside the coin and print study room at The Barber Institute of Fine Arts, University of Birmingham.